Information for Accountants

 Can the amount assured under the Deed of Covenant and Assurance be used in the calculation of the licensee’s current ratio?

 No, the Deed of Covenant and Assurance can only be used to support the Net Tangible Asset requirements of the licensee.
-However, the licensee NTA must be at least $0 before the assured amount is included.
+However, the licensee NTA must be at least $nil before the assured amount is included.

 Where there is a company licensee and the director is also licensed, can the assets used for the director’s licence be assured to the company?

 No, the assets may only be counted once, not twice or more.
-If they are being used to support the director’s personal licence, they must be deducted before determining if the amount available can be assured to the licensee.
+If they are being used to support the director’s personal licence, they must be deducted before determining the amount available which can be assured to the licensee.

 A beneficiary of a trust is going to provide a Deed of Covenant and Assurance in favour of the trustee.
 The beneficiary’s only asset is its interest in the trust.
 Is this acceptable?

 The beneficiary will only be entitled to provide a deed of covenant to the extent that the beneficiary has a presently existing entitlement to a distribution from the trust (i.e. the beneficiary has a vested interest).
-The accountant will also need to determine that the distribution entitlement is able to be recovered or is collectable to be able to rely upon it.
+The accountant will also need to determine that the distribution entitlement is able to be recovered or is collectible to be able to rely upon it.